ABOUT SURGE ABSORBER CORES

 Leaded Beads have the same properties as the Non-Leaded Absorber Beads above but allow for direct PCB mounting and come in both horizontal and vertical versions.

-Horizontal and vertical mounted leaded cores
+Horizontal and vertically mounted leaded cores

 Cross Reference To Other Common Beads